 Trauma or injury can stretch the anal canal and create a tear in the lining of the anus.
-These tears, known as anal fissures, typically come from passing large or hard stools.
-They usually cause pain and bleeding during and after passing stools.
+These tears, known as anal fissures, usually come from passing large or hard stools.
+They can cause pain and bleeding during and after bowel movements.

-The goal for anal fissure treatment is to relieve pain and discomfort and heal the torn lining.
-Acute anal fissures -- lasting no more than 6 weeks -- are very common and usually heal on their own with self-care.
-Chronic anal fissures -- those that last longer than 6 weeks -- may require medication or surgery to promote healing.
+The goal for treatment is to relieve pain and discomfort, and heal the torn lining.
+Acute anal fissures -- the ones that don't last longer than 6 weeks -- are very common and usually heal on their own with self-care.
+Chronic anal fissures -- those that last longer than 6 weeks -- may need medicine or surgery to help them heal.

 Stay hydrated.
 Drink plenty of caffeine-free fluids throughout the day.
 (Too much alcohol and caffeine can lead to dehydration.)

-Maintain a fiber-rich diet.
-Your goal should be to consume 20 to 35 grams of fiber per day to avoid constipation.
-You can gradually increase your fiber intake by eating more:
+Eat a fiber-rich diet.
+To avoid constipation, your goal should be to get 20 to 35 grams of fiber every day.
+You can gradually increase the amount of fiber you eat by having more:

-Try fiber supplements if you can’t get enough fiber through food.
-They can help soften stools and increase regularity.
-To avoid gas and cramping, gradually increase the amount of any fiber supplement you take until you reach the recommended dose.
+Try fiber supplements if you can’t get enough fiber from food.
+They can help soften stools and make you more regular.
+To avoid gas and cramping, gradually raise the amount of any fiber supplement you take until you reach the recommended dose.

 Over-the-counter laxatives may help if adding more fiber to your diet does not.
-Before taking any laxatives, ask your doctor what she would recommend.
+Before taking any laxatives, ask your doctor what she suggests.

 Don't strain or sit on the toilet too long.
 This can increase pressure in the anal canal.